-The Emergency Management Agency shall perform Emergency Management functions within the territorial limits of the City, and may conduct these functions outside of the territorial limits as may be required pursuant to the provisions of RSMo., Chapter 44.
+The Emergency Management Agency shall perform Emergency Management functions within the territorial limits of the City, and may conduct these functions outside of the territorial limits as may be required pursuant to the provisions of Chapter 44, RSMo.

-The Coordinator of the Emergency Management Agency for the conduct of emergency operations will be appointed by the City Manager and shall serve until removed by him.
+The Coordinator of the Emergency Management Agency for the conduct of emergency operations will be appointed by the City Manager and shall serve until removed by him/her.

 The Coordinator shall have direct responsibility for the organization, administration and operation of local disaster planning for Emergency Management subject to the direction and control of the City Manager or the City Council, as provided by Statute.

 The Coordinator is authorized to select and obtain Federal Government surplus property through the State Disaster Planning and Operations Office, Emergency Management Agency and State Department of Education.
 The Coordinator shall obtain the necessary approval to obligate the City for the handling charge imposed by the Department of Education, the State agency for surplus property.
 The Coordinator may delegate authority to obtain surplus property at the State agency for surplus property warehouse with the approval of the City Manager.

 The Coordinator shall be responsible for maintaining records on the use and disposal of all items of equipment placed under the jurisdiction of the Emergency Management Agency.